vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/docs/Footer/README.md

 # Footer Component

 Standard footer component.
-Use Layout for most of the cases.Use Header alone when you need it alone
+Use Layout for most of the cases.
+Use Footer alone when you need it alone.

 ### Prerequisites

  [How To Install the dependency](../install/README.md)